 ‘Pirate’ fishers are now pillaging the oceans, operating without licenses and fishing in protected areas.
 According to the UNFAO, this kind of illegal fishing accounts for an estimated 15-30% of the annual worldwide catch, diverting billions of dollars in revenue from regulated markets and supporting transnational crime syndicates around the world.

-Today, with clear evidence of ongoing illegal fishing and modern day slavery ruining lives and devastating our ocean ecosystems, it is essential that we as consumers understand where our seafood comes from – and that industry actors take on more responsibility for their products.
-Stay informed and take action by signing up for Ghost Fleet newsletter.
+Today, with clear evidence of ongoing illegal fishing and modern-day slavery ruining lives and devastating our ocean ecosystems, it is essential that we as consumers understand where our seafood comes from–and that industry actors take on more responsibility for their products.

 Was your seafood caught with slave labor?